DataDog/datadog-cloudformation-resources/RELEASING.md

       --parameters '[{"ParameterKey": "VersionToPublish", "ParameterValue":"<VERSION_TO_DEPLOY>"}]' \
       --operation-preferences '{"RegionConcurrencyType": "<SEQUENTIAL|PARALLEL>", "FailureToleranceCount": "16"}'
     ```
-* Check the StackSet in AWS to ensure deploys in all regions succeed
+* Check the StackSet in AWS to ensure deploys in all regions succeed.
 * Create a github release for this version, and attach the generated ZIP file.